BrewUp/BrewUpApiTemplate/README.md

 dotnet build BrewUpApiTemplate.csproj
 ```

-### Sample usage
+### How to implement new modules?

-See BrewUp module to create new module
+See BrewUp module to create new module, it creates a simple module with one `/brewup` API that you can invoke to obtain a nice _Hello World_ message.
+Try providing a `Name` in your request to see how it affects the API response!